mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

     table[i, j] = table[i, j-1]
 ```

 What's going on here?
 Since each row index represents the capacity for that row, if the `weight` of our current item is bigger than the index we can't fit it in the backpack.
 If that's the case, our best action is to just take the same item (or items) we had at this level of capacity before even considering this item.
 We get that value from the value in the same row one column to the left.
+If we're looking at the first item (column 1), this value is intuitively zero.
+The extra column allows me to grab the value of 0 from inside the table (column 0).

-What if we could fit the item in the backpack?
+But what if we could fit the item in the backpack?

 ```python